 [Update 3-12-2021] On March 11, 2021, the California Department of Public Health announced, "Beginning June 1, overnight sleepaway camps will be allowed to resume with modifications in the Red, Orange and Yellow tiers."
 The State did not describe the "modifications" that it will require.
 As of March 11, 2021, the Sierra County Health Department (which regulates our summer camp), reported that the county has had a total of 100 cases, all of whom have recovered, with zero (0) current cases.
 We anticipate that once the State details the "modifications," then we will be required to submit a plan of operation complying with those modifications to the Sierra County Health Department, which will then have to approve our plan.

 [Updated 2-19-21].
 This page is intended to answer many of the questions you may have regarding how Covid-19 may impact Camp operations during the summer of 2021.
 We’ll update this page as needed, so please check back.

-Will our child be required to get vaccinated or to get a Covid test before attending Camp?
+Will our child be required to get a Covid test or to get vaccinated before attending Camp?
 We will not require campers to be vaccinated before attending Camp, as it seems unlikely that there will be a vaccine available for most camp-aged children.
 If that changes, or you have a 16 or 17 year-old with access to a vaccine approved for that age group, we would highly encourage your child to get vaccinated.
 We will, however, require everyone who is not vaccinated to provide a negative PCR test within 72 hours of arrival.